 I always think of business books as business tools.
 Here’s the most important question I ask my principal:

 Imagine that the book has been on the shelves for six months or so.
 What, specifically, will have changed in your business, your speaking schedule, your consulting activity, your income, your access to new clients?
-How will you know that the considerable investment you made in publishing your book is paying off?
+How will you measure the payoffs of the considerable investment you have made in publishing your book?

 My Role as Ghostwriter

 Virtually one hundred percent of books and memoirs written by CEOs, athletes, and celebrities are ghostwritten.
 In years past, many principals pretended that they wrote their books all by themselves.
-More recently, the trend has been to acknowledge the reality that, of course, the principals had editorial help.
+More recently, the trend has been to acknowledge the reality that, of course, the busy principals had editorial help.
 Bylines that included such formulas as “with [name of ghostwriter] and “as told to” became popular.
 I believe transparency is a healthy outcome that takes nothing away from the accomplishment of the principal.
-That said, while I welcome public acknowledgement of my contributions, I am delighted to remain in the background.
+That said, while I welcome public acknowledgement of my contributions, I am perfectly comfortable to remain in the background.

 Negotiating with Backbone: Eight Sales Strategies to Defend Your Price and Value by Reed K. Holden (John Wiley, 2015)

 Prosper: Six Practices to Find Lasting Money and Happiness by Ethan Willis and Randy Garn (Berrett-Koehler, September 2011)

 Pricing with Confidence: 10 Rules to Stop Leaving Money on the Table by Reed Holden and Mark Burton (John Wiley, March 2008)

 The Six Sigma Leader by Peter Pande (McGraw-Hill, 2007)

 TechnoVision II: The Executive’s Guide for Understanding and Managing Information Technology by Charles B. Wang (McGraw-Hill, 1996)

-- TechnoVision by Charles B. Wang (McGraw-Hill, 1994).
+TechnoVision by Charles B. Wang (McGraw-Hill, 1994).